Cano Health Inc. (CANO) Stock: What the Analysts are Saying

 BofA Securities gave a rating of “Underperform” to CANO, setting the target price at $1.50 in the report published on December 13th of the previous year.

-Volatility was left at 11.23%, however, over the last 30 days, the volatility rate increased by 9.89%, as shares sank -32.16% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +3.57% upper at present.
+Volatility was left at 11.07%, however, over the last 30 days, the volatility rate increased by 9.94%, as shares sank -40.48% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -9.09% lower at present.

 Stock Fundamentals for CANO